zzdjk6/Groot/README.md

 These two problems stop me from enjoying music online.
 But I enjoy the experience when there is an online platform, so I decided to build one by myself.
 If you are under the same situation, this project is for you too :)

-By the way, this is a side project to practice some new skills that may be required by my next job, so I didn't choose the mainstream techniques that I am already familiar with.
+By the way, this is a side project to practice some new skills that may be required by my next job, so I didn't choose some of the mainstream techniques that I am already familiar with.

 > Notice: This is still a project under WIP stage, but welcome to use it anyway :)